 For those who desire an integration of prayer and spiritual discernment into the therapeutic process, Tabitha incorporates contemplative practices rooted in Trinitarian theology and traditions that have withstood generations of faithful living.
 What is the Father doing?
 What is Jesus saying?
 What is the Spirit revealing?
 Affirming the work of the ever-present Spirit, prayer and discernment can grow our awareness of how God may be leading, as well nourish more mindful ways of living.

 - Healthy sexual development and vitality throughout one’s life

 - Spiritual formation and integrating client’s faith and values in the therapeutic work

-If the weather is good and I’m out to play, you’ll find me hiking, rock-climbing, or biking with my adventurous husband, preferably with some camping.
+If the weather is good and I’m out to play, you’ll find me hiking, running, or biking, preferably with some camping.
 I start the mornings with coffee that’s freshly roasted and freshly ground, thanks to my home-roasting hubby.
-One nourishing tradition I keep is gathering the finest fruits and veggies at the farmers market.
-If it’s a quiet evening I may be reading a novel while drinking tea or navigating a new food adventure.
+One nourishing tradition I keep is gathering fruits and veggies at the farmers market.
+I thoroughly enjoy reading a novel while drinking tea and on occasion, navigating a new food adventure.
 I’m always eager for a delicious meal with friends or family while engaging in rich and brave conversations.
-After being introduced to essential oils fifteen years ago I’ve discovered a whole new world in which to be creative and care for myself and those I love.
-More recently my two littles, age four and one year, keep my days full and my heart glad.
+After being introduced to essential oils fifteen years ago, I’ve discovered a whole new world in which to be creative and care for myself and those I love.
+My three littles, ages 7, 4, and 1, keep my days full and my heart glad.